About Protesters Falls

 So I reckon that this place would suit anyone desiring a quiet and naturesque experience.

 Julie and I also checked out a handful of interpretive signs along the way to further educate ourselves about the area.

 One of the things we found out through the interpretive signs was the presence of endangered frogs.

-Since the track went alongside Terania Creek (on which the falls flowed) in stretches, I guess it was reasonable to expect some frogs to be living here.
-However, we didn’t spot any during our hike.
+Since the track went alongside Terania Creek (on which the falls flowed) in stretches, I guess it made sense to expect some rare frogs to thrive here.

 Since we based ourselves in Byron Bay, we’ll describe the directions from there in what we think would be the most straightforward route.